-Hendricks, S.P. (in prep., 2013 publication date).
+Hendricks, S.P.
+(In press, 2014).
 Where Five Rivers Meet: Waterways of Far Western Kentucky.
 In: Lee, B.D., A. Jones, D. Carey, S. McSpirit, eds.
 Shaped by Water: Kentucky's Watersheds, Landscapes, and People.
 University of Kentucky Press.

 Hendricks, S.P., B. Vandekopple, P. Goodspeed, D. White. (in prep.).
 Experimental slug test verification of groundwater flow paths from Douglas Lake to the Little Carp River Watershed and Burt Lake, northern Michigan, USA.
 Hydroecology Journal.